vippsas/vipps-recurring-api/vipps-recurring-api.md

 [Recurring agreements with variable amount](#recurring-agreements-with-variable-amount)._

 Each specific charge on an agreement must be scheduled by the merchant, a minimum of two days before the payment will occur (it is minimum one day in the test environment).
+This is because the user should be able to see the upcoming charge in the Vipps app.
+The user will find this under the "Payments tab".

 Charge the customer for each period with the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.